YASHARTH-DWIVEDI/Constant-Current-LED-Driver-Buck/README.md

 ---

 ## Lessons Learned
-Engineering is not about perfect designs—it is about controlled compromises.
+Engineering is not about perfect designs but about controlled compromises.
 This project reshaped my understanding of reliability, patience, and measurement-driven decision-making.